 “It wasn’t a mistake,” she interrupted, “not what you did and definitely not me kicking you out.”

 She waited to see if he’d argue the point but he just stared.
 So she carried on.

 “You’re a soulless creep, Abe, masquerading as person.
 But even though you’re a parasite, I don’t hold it against you.
 It’s on me for not calling you on your bullshit earlier.
 You were just doing what came naturally, leeching off a healthy host, worming your way into my life.
 But you got complacent and you got caught and now we’re done.
 So you can get the fuck out of my house.”

 Calm, calm, calm.

 Abe’s face attempted an impression of a person with hurt feelings, his head lilting to one side as his eyebrows tried to work out the optimum angle for sympathy.
 It was like watching a dog try to walk on it’s hind legs.

 “That’s unfair Alice.
 I understand why you’re hurt, I really do.
 I mean, what I did was shitty but I’m not a bad person.
 You’re going to regret saying those things once you calm down.”

 “Out, Abe.
 Now.”

 “Ok, ok.
-I’m gone.”
-He picked up the suitcase and turned toward to the door.
+I’m gone,” he said, picking up the suitcase and turning toward to the door.
 “I just want you to know that I’m sorry.
 I mean that.
 I really didn’t mean to hurt you.”